makerdao/community/governance/polls/Oracles - Create ETHBTC Oracle + Whitelist tBTC - April 20, 2020.md

 ---
 # Poll: Create ETH/BTC Oracle + Whitelist tBTC- April 20, 2020

-The Oracle Team, in accordance with its responsibilities outlined in the [Oracle Team Mandate](https://forum.makerdao.com/t/mandate-oracle-teams/443), has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) to **Create ETH/BTC Oracle + Whitelist tBTC**.
+The Oracle Team, in accordance with its responsibilities outlined in the [Oracle Team Mandate](https://forum.makerdao.com/t/443), has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) to **Create ETH/BTC Oracle + Whitelist tBTC**.
 Voters are now able to signal their support to:

 - create an ETH/BTC Oracle
 - whitelist tBTC to read prices from the ETH/BTC Oracle

-	More details below.

 This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for four days beginning on Monday, April 20, the results of which may inform an Executive Vote which will go live on Friday, April 24, at 4 PM UTC.